Two and a Half Men: Episodes

 Each episode's title is a dialogue fragment from the episode itself, usually offering no clue to the episode's actual plotline.
 The show's 100th episode ("City of Great Racks") aired on October 15, 2007.
 To celebrate this, a casino-inspired party was held at West Hollywood's Pacific Design Center.
 Warner Bros.
 Television also distributed blue Micargi Rover bicycles adorned with the Two and a Half Men logo along with the words "100 Episodes".
 Each bicycle came with a note saying, "You've made us very proud.
 Here's to a long ride together."
 The cast also gave the crew sterling silver key rings from Tiffany & Co.
 The key rings were attached to small pendants with "100" inscribed on one side and Two and a Half Men on the other.

 Seasons one through four, six and nine consist of 24 episodes.
 Season five was reduced to 19 episodes due to the 2007–2008 Writers Guild of America strike.
 Due to Sheen's personal life problems, season seven had 22 episodes.
 Season eight premiered on September 20, 2010, at 9:00 pm ET.
 CBS initially ordered 24 episodes for the season, but again due to Sheen's personal life, the show was put on hiatus after 16 episodes were produced, with production scheduled to resume on February 28.
-After a series of comments made by Sheen on February 24, 2011, CBS and Warner Bros. cancelled the remainder of the season.
+After a series of comments made by Sheen on February 24, 2011, CBS and Warner Bros. canceled the remainder of the season.

 On May 13, 2011, actor Ashton Kutcher was widely reported to be replacing Charlie Sheen as the lead on the show.
 The show's ninth season premiered on September 19, 2011.
 The first episode, "Nice to Meet You, Walden Schmidt", begins with Charlie Harper's funeral and introduces Kutcher as billionaire Walden Schmidt, who buys Harper's house.
 On May 12, 2012, CBS renewed Two and a Half Men for a 10th season, moving it to Thursday nights at 8:30 pm, following The Big Bang Theory.
 For the 2013–14 season, the show was moved to the Thursday 9:30–10:00 pm Eastern slot.
 As of February 27, 2014, the series' time slot was moved to a half-hour earlier at the 9:00–9:30 slot.